cncf/china-video-block/readme.txt

 == Changelog ==

+= 0.2.6 =
+* WordPress 6.7 compatibility

 = 0.2.5 =
-Fixes PHP Notice "Trying to access array offset on value of type bool" WordPress 5.8 compatibility
+* Fixes PHP Notice "Trying to access array offset on value of type bool"
+* WordPress 5.8 compatibility

 = 0.2.4 =
-* loads the front-end script using wp_enqueue_script() only when the block is present on the page
+* Loads the front-end script using wp_enqueue_script() only when the block is present on the page

 = 0.2.3 =
-* fixed the ver number on the script so that the block doesn't keep breaking
+* Fixed the ver number on the script so that the block doesn't keep breaking

 = 0.2.2 =
 * added a browser-busting version querystring for the front.js file so that browsers download the new file when it updates